BirtasAdrian/Bugs/README.md

 **Description**

-When we access the API with the parameter ,,lang”  and the value ,,ro”, the values of the keys ,,base” and ,,main”  are not translated into Romanian.
+When we access the API with the parameter ,,lang”  and the value ,,ro”, the values of the keys ,,base” and ,,main”  are not translated in Romanian.

 **Steps to reproduce**